 Consumers are increasingly looking for an outreach that is tailored to meet their business or personal needs.
 ABM impresses upon marketing and sales to address each account in a personalized manner.
 It works with excellent outcomes if you’re targeting high-value accounts.

 Account-Based Marketing isn’t just another hot word within the B2B circles in Singapore.
 The immense benefits that come with winning a valuable account outweigh the efforts that a business exerts.
 The importance of ABM can be captured in the following three-pointers.

 ABM fosters sales and marketing success

-According to research, companies that operate with a sales and marketing sync realise a year on year revenue growth of up to 33%.
+According to research, companies that operate with a sales and marketing sync realize a year-on-year revenue growth of up to 33%.
 Those that work with a disparate approach experience a 7% drop in the same.

-ABM’s targeted nature in its marketing approach helps business to achieve a zero-waste’ effect in the process.
-Here, the emphasis is on spear and not net fishing.
+ABM’s targeted nature in its marketing approach helps businesses to achieve a zero-waste effect in the process.
+Here, the emphasis is on a spear and not net fishing.
 The analogy is essential to a company that underlines conversion rates as a critical thriving factor.

 Creates Higher ROI

 In recent years, market-based surveys indicate that B2B players who measure account-based marketing returns enjoy higher ROI compared to those that overly on other strategies.

 The fact is that marketers always have to contend with budget challenges.
 Justifying the allocation of money towards the ABM strategy isn’t easy.
 Businesses that can prove the tangible ROI benefits brought about by ABM can get funding with minimal red tape.

 The success of ABM depends on a variety of aspects.
 From the get-go, you need to define your targeted accounts, depending on buyer personals.
 Here are considerations for creating a target account list.